betfair-datascientists/betfair-datascientists.github.io/src/index.md

-!!! info "Betfair Quants Slack Group"
+!!! info "Betfair Quants Discord Group"
-    `betfair quants` is really active community-owned Slack group for people interested in modelling and automation on the Exchange.
+    `betfair quants` is really active Betfair-owned Discord server for people interested in modelling and automation on the Exchange.
 Please [reach out](mailto:automation@betfair.com.au) if you'd like an invitation.

 ---
 ## Need extra help?